MIXRAG : Mixture-of-Experts Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering: Experiments

 \textbf{Number of GNN layers:} In the hyperparameter study, we evaluate how the number of GraphEncoder layers influences model performance.
 As shown in Figure~\ref{layers}, accuracy improves consistently when increasing the number of layers from one to three, with three layers yielding the highest accuracy.
 However, adding a fourth layer results in performance degradation, likely due to oversmoothing.
 These results highlight the critical role of encoder depth in balancing expressive power and oversmoothing risk.
 They also suggest that deeper encoders do not necessarily translate to better performance in textual graph reasoning.
 Overall, using two or three layers is sufficient to capture the necessary structural and semantic information for effective question answering over textual graphs in \myModel{}.

-\textbf{Distribution of Expert Weights Across Different Datasets:} Figure~\ref{heatmap} shows how the model distributes attention across different experts for each dataset.
+\textbf{Distribution of Expert Weights Across Different Datasets:} Figure~\ref{heatmap} shows how the model distributes attention across different experts for each dataset (we select a subset of data points).
 For ExplaGraphs, the relation retriever receives the highest weight, which makes sense because the task involves comparing relations between concepts to determine whether one claim supports or contradicts another.
 In contrast, for SceneGraphs and WebQSP, the subgraph retriever plays the most important role, followed by the relation retriever, while the entity retriever contributes the least.
 These patterns reflect how different datasets require different types of reasoning, and \myModel{} adapts its retrieval strategy to meet those needs.

 \textbf{Distribution of Expert Weights Across Different Query Types in WebQSP:} Figure~\ref{radar} shows how the model assigns expert weights to different retrievers for different types of queries in WebQSP.
 We divide the queries into two types: simple queries, which are 1-hop questions, and complex queries, which require multiple reasoning steps.
 From the figure, we can see that the subgraph retriever always gets the highest weight, no matter if the query is simple or complex.
 The difference lies in how the relation and entity retrievers are used.
 For simple queries, the relation retriever is more important than the entity retriever.
 This makes sense because a 1-hop query often needs just one relation to find the answer.
 But for complex queries, the entity retriever becomes more important.
 This is likely because the relation retriever may struggle to connect multiple relations and can introduce noise.
 In such cases, directly retrieving relevant entities works better and improves accuracy.